Jobs and Volunteering

 Why not explore the current volunteering opportunities at Bridge and view the volunteer role outlines by double clicking on the listing?

 If you need further information on our services why not look in the Our Services section where you can see what we deliver to people in your local community.
 Volunteering is the most worthwhile thing you can ever do.
 It gives a real sense of achievement, allows the development of new skills and the social possibilities are endless!

 Volunteers at Bridge receive a full induction, ongoing training opportunities, supervision, expenses and an opportunity to expand their CV and skill / knowledge base.
 Volunteers are also offered support upon exit with applying for other posts and preparing for interview.
 Bridge benefits greatly from volunteers and their skill set and experiences and we are keen to devise roles to suit individual volunteers.

 If you are interested in volunteering please contact the Unity Recovery Center.

 The volunteer training course normally runs 2 days a week on a Thursday and Friday from 10am to 2pm.
-The formal qualification, Level 2 Preparing to Work in Adult Social Care, is delivered in partnership with Forster Community College at Unity Recovery Centre and consists of 16 sessions spread out over 8 weeks.
+The formal qualification, Level 2 Preparing to Work in Adult Social Care, is delivered in partnership with Shipley College at Unity Recovery Centre and consists of 16 sessions spread out over 8 weeks.
 In addition to the main formal qualification participants also undertake a L1 Basic Drug Awareness and some other internal sessions including (among others): Emotional Resilience, Medication Awareness, Person Centred Approach and Alcohol Awareness.

 The course is accessed through an application process and it runs 4 times per year.
 Applications are accepted at any time.
 If you would like to know dates for the next course please call Unity Recovery Centre on 01274 715860.
 Once an application has been received you will be invited to attend an interview before being accepted on to the course.
 When you have completed the course you will be invited to another interview before being offered a volunteer placement.